-For Defense Contractors of all sizes, whether a Prime Contractor or Subcontractor, compliance with DFARS clause (DFARS 252.204.7012) Safeguarding Covered Defense Information and Cyber Incident Reporting is mandatory by December 31 of 2017.
-With its Defense Grade Cybersecurity background and expertise in security assessments, MainNerve can assist your organization in having the assurance that your business understands the necessary steps in being compliant with this clause.
+For Defense Contractors of all sizes, whether a Prime Contractor or Subcontractor, compliance with DFARS clause 252.204.7012 Safeguarding Covered Defense Information and Cyber Incident Reporting was mandatory by December 31 of 2017.

-The DFARS clause specifically states that defense contractors will ensure that any Controlled Unclassified Information (CUI), is appropriately protected as outlined in the National Institute of Standards and Technology (NIST) Special Publication 800-171 Revision 1.
-Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
-According to the clause, all defense contractors both in a Prime and Subcontractor position are required to meet the requirements of NIST SP 800-171 by December 31.
+The DFARS clause specifically states that defense contractors will ensure that any Controlled Unclassified Information (CUI), is appropriately protected as outlined in the National Institute of Standards and Technology (NIST) Special Publication 800-171 Revision 1 Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.

 All Defense Contractors must conduct an internal or external assessment of how they are compliant with the 110 controls that are outlined in NIST SP 800-171.
 They are required to create a system security plan that outlines how the defense contractor complies with each of the controls or how they plan to meet the control requirements.

-Penetration Testing: MainNerve is one of the leading penetration testers in the U.S. with hundreds of customers and highly trained, accredited and experienced penetration testers.
-While penetration testing is not mandated under the DFARS clause, it is a recommended practice and annual penetration tests and quarterly scans are encouraged to demonstrate “best practice” cybersecurity principles in case of a breach or audit as well as heighten your cybersecurity posture.
+While penetration testing is not specifically mandated under the DFARS clause, it is a recommended practice, and annual penetration tests and quarterly scans are encouraged to demonstrate “best practice” cybersecurity principles in case of a breach or audit as well as heighten your cybersecurity posture.